DOSING & ADMINISTRATION

 Treatment

-After the third infusion and beyond, postinfusion monitoring is at physician discretion unless infusion reactions and/or hypersensitivity have been observed on Day 1 or Day 15
+With the third infusion and beyond, post-infusion monitoring is at physician discretion unless infusion reactions and/or hypersensitivity have been observed in association with the current or any prior infusion

 Prior to the administration of BRIUMVI, ensure that the appropriate assessments have been completed1